H-1B1 Singapore Visa Finance Jobs

 Prepare your LCA documentation before the offer stage

 The employer must file a certified LCA with DOL before your consulate appointment can proceed.
 Ask your prospective employer whether they've worked with immigration counsel on LCA filings.
-If they haven't, having a clear timeline and a reference to USCIS H-1B1 requirements can prevent avoidable delays after you've accepted an offer.
+If they haven't, having a clear timeline and a reference to USCIS H-1B1 visa requirements can prevent avoidable delays after you've accepted an offer.

 Frequently Asked Questions